Motion-Law-Characteristics/Coefficients

 Torque Coefficients

-Output Torque Coefficient - E.g. the torque rotating the swinging arm of a Follower
+Output Torque Coefficient - E.g. the torque that rotates the swinging arm of a follower.

 Also (e.g. Sankyo, Heinz):

-The maximum torque is important.
-The rate-of-change of torque at crossover from acceleration to deceleration is more important.
+The maximum torque of a motion-law at the Follower is important.
+However, the rate-of-change of torque at crossover from acceleration to deceleration is as, if not more, important.

-When the Torque changes from a positive to a negative value - at the crossover - backlash is traversed.
-The speed of the drive-motor may increase rapidly as the torque is released from it and then, after the Backlash has been traversed, becomes driven by the load.
-If the speed of the motor does increase, then the motion-law is also distorted, and the Backlash impact becomes larger.
-The maximum deceleration increases when the driving-shaft momentarily increases its speed.
+The Torque changes from a positive to a negative value at the crossover.
+As backlash is traversed at crossover, the Torque reduces to only the 'friction torque'.
+The result is the speed of the drive-motor and cam-shaft may increase rapidly.
+Also, after backlash has been traversed, the drive becomes driven by the load.
+If the speed of the motor does increase, then the motion-law at the output is distorted.
+The maximum deceleration increases when the cam-shaft momentarily increases its speed.

 Power